sankalpsp07/AWS-Security-Hands-on-Labs-for-Students/README.md

 ## Conclusion

 These are meant provide for students to practice and learn about AWS security without the risk of causing harm to actual AWS resources.
-Students will gain hands-on experience and knowledge about AWS security.
+Students will gain hands-on experience and knowledge about AWS Cloud security.

 To use these labs, simply *clone* or *download* this **repository** and follow the lab documents provided.